Health and Safety

 Guest Temperature Screening

-Non-invasive thermal cameras are on order and upon receipt will be placed at entry points to the property where guests will enter.
+Non-invasive thermal cameras have been be placed at entry points to the property where guests will enter.
 If a guest displays a temperature over 100.4 degrees the guest will be asked to leave the property.
 The guest may request a second screening.
 A security officer using appropriate PPE and temporal thermometer will record a second temperature.
 If the second reading confirms a temperature above 100.4 degrees the guest will be denied entry.

 Guests will be advised to practice physical distancing by standing at least six feet away from any guests that are not part of their party while standing in lines or moving around the property.
 Appropriate signage requiring social distancing will be placed at appropriate locations throughout the property.
 Restaurant tables, slot machines and other physical layouts will be arranged to ensure appropriate distancing.
 Employees will be reminded not to touch their faces and to practice physical distancing by standing at least six feet away from guests and other employees whenever possible.
 All resort outlets will comply with, or exceed, local or state mandated occupancy limits.